State regulators hire outside lawyer for dispute with SEC

 That could deter companies from issuing Reg A offerings, according to NASAA.

-The state securities regulators' group plans to meet with SEC commissioners, including Chair Mary Jo White, and staff early next month, before the NASAA's public policy conference in Washington on April 8, to discuss its concerns.
+The state securities regulators' group plans to meet with SEC commissioners and staff early next month, ahead of the NASAA's public policy conference in Washington on April 8, to discuss its concerns.

-Seidt said she was hopeful the matter could be resolved without resorting to litigation.
+Seidt said she is hopeful the matter can be resolved without resorting to litigation.

 "Right now our perspective is partnering with the SEC in a productive, constructive way and hoping that it doesn't have to take a detour south," Seidt said.